xamarin/xamarin-forms-samples/SkiaSharpForms/Demos/README.md

 ---
 name: SkiaSharp and Xamarin.Forms
 description: The SkiaSharpFormsDemos program demonstrates the use of SkiaSharp in a Xamarin.Forms application.
-For more information about this sample, see [Usi...
 topic: sample
 languages:
 - csharp